 The initiative was founded in Bern in 2008 by the non-profit association repowermap.org, which was specifically created to carry out this initiative and to maintain it in the long-term.
 In 2010, the non-profit association repowermap.eu was founded in Liechtenstein, with a view to advance the initiative in other European countries in cooperation with a network of European partners, and to ensure its continuation in these countries in the long term.
 From the beginning, the idea has been to make with this initiative a contribution to climate protection, by promoting renewable energies and energy efficiency with this common interactive map.

 How can you participate in the initiative?

-The vision of the initiative, to make the energy revolution visible in each person's neighbourhood, is a big long-term challenge.
+The vision of the initiative, to promote renewable renewable energies and energy efficiency by making visible local examples in each person's neighbourhood, is a big long-term challenge.
 With your help, we get closer to that vision, by working all together.